15 intermittent fasting tips to help you stay on track

 If you’ve experienced confusion from vague dress codes that assume “business casual” or “summer cocktail” means the same thing to everyone, you’re already ahead of one of our top tips for fasting: having clear objectives is crucial for meeting expectations.
 There are loads of different fasting approaches out there, and the key to finding your best eating routine lies in aligning the approach to your specific goals (as well as your nutritional needs, lifestyle, budget, schedule, and all the other things that make you “you”).

-2. Choose the right plan for you
+2. Choose the right schedule for you

 Intermittent fasting may not have quite as many customization options as Cher’s closet in Clueless (as if!), but there are still lots of factors to consider.
 Don’t just ask if fasting is good for you.
 Ask if a specific approach is good for your goals, needs, sleep habits, meal time preferences, physical activity regimen, and other lifestyle elements.